efrei-paris-sud/2020-B-Bad-and-Boudji/README.md

 # Project Title: SmartCount
  **Description**: With Covid19, we realise that we need to regulate the number of person in a room, especially for customers in a shop.
 So had the idea of creating a counter that will display the number of person present in a room.
 For this, the captors will increment each time someone is entering or going out.
 We will use visual tools : if leds bright in red, this means that there are too many people, we will also have a sound to alert the administrators.
-If we are close to being full, the leds will be in orange, and if it's green, that means that the shop is ready to welcome people.
+If we are close to being full, the leds will be in orange, and if it's green, that means that the shop is ready to welcome people.  hello

 [Click here for more information about the project](project)